 See: Troubleshooting - Tailwind Classes

-A: Use reference field type with ref-target:
+A: Use string type with refTarget:

 See: Patterns - Relations